|

 - delay or linger without lawful purpose for being on UCLA Property and for the purpose of committing a crime or violation of these policies or laws;

-- engage in the production of amplified or non-amplified sound that substantially disrupts campus activities as provided in section IV.C.7 of this Policy;
+- engage in the production of amplified or non-amplified sound that Disrupts campus activities or operations as provided in section IV.C.7 of this Policy;

 - erect any Temporary Structure or encampment on UCLA Property, except in accordance with UCLA Procedure 850.1;